 Food and treats: Check with the dog and cat advocates before feeding any dog or cat.
 Though we appreciate that volunteers may wish to give treats, it is not always the best thing for the animals.
 No raw or cooked bones, please!

-Isolation: The isolation areas are clearly marked, Animals in the isolation areas and cages are under observation.
+Isolation: The isolation area is clearly marked and has a separate entrance next to the upper level dog cages.
+Animals in the isolation areas and cages are under observation.
 Volunteers are not permitted in the isolation areas.